Aumnescio/Karelia-agile-dev-blog-2022/blog.md

 ## Sprint 3 (28.11 - 04.12)

 On Monday morning we held the daily scrum, sprint 2 retro, and sprint 3 plan.
-I chose and/or got assinged the job of creating the main menu for our game.
+I chose and/or got assigned the job of creating the main menu for our game.
 We settled in our roles and tasks quite well at this point.

 On Wednesday we had another group planning session after the daily